Reshma1KK/cmpe255-TermProject/Archive/paper.md

 # Abstract

-Pizza [@pizza2000identification] is an understudied yet widely utilized implement for delivering in-vivo *Solanum lycopersicum* based liquid mediums in a variety of next-generation mastications studies.
-Here we describe a de novo approach for large scale *T. aestivum* assemblies based on protein folding that drastically reduces the generation time of the mutation rate.

 # Introduction
 Phishing is a technique used by phishers to steal the user’s confidential and sensitive data, which could lead to financial loss for any individual or organization.
 Phishing is a serious security problem in the cyber-world and is an illegal act done by the attackers to steal personal identity data and financial account credentials from web users.
 Phishing sites lure victims to surf on a fake website and steal their confidential data.
 Due to this reason, research has been conducted to detect and prevent phishing attacks, where models are constructed for performing classification on phishing websites.